jucarmonam/TodoList-with-Chatgpt-.Net/README.md

 - PUT /api/todoitems/{id}: Update a todo item by ID (request body should be in JSON format).
 - DELETE /api/todoitems/{id}: Delete a todo item by ID.

+## short feedback
+- was it easy to complete the task using AI?:
+In some cases, using the AI was really useful to help generate code and configuration, but sometimes the steps that the AI gave me weren't complete, what I mean is that chatgpt forgot to tell me some previous configuration or packages that I needed to have previously installed.
+- How long did task take you to complete? around eight hours
+- Was the code ready to run after generation?
+What did you have to change to make it usable?
+Most of the time, the code provided wasn't really functional, for example, the unit tests I had to change a lot to make them work.
+- Which challenges did you face during completion of the task? thougth the solution that chatgpt gave me was really useful, I had to be really cautious, test the things, see why it didn't work, change it and things like that.
+In the end I think I could have done it faster without the help of chatgpt.
+- Which specific prompts you learned as a good practice to complete the task?
+Give him a role, Be clear and concise and Provide feedback